-- Your views about the following matters: - The appropriate person(s) in the entity's governance structure with whom we should communicate. - o The allocation of responsibilities between those charged with governance and management.
+- Your views about the following matters: - The appropriate person(s) in the entity's governance structure with whom we should communicate. - o The allocation of responsibilities between those charged with governance and management. - The entity's objectives and strategies and the related business risks that may result in material misstatements. - o Matters you believe warrant particular attention during the audit and any areas for which you request additional procedures to be undertaken. - Significant communications between the entity and regulators. - Other matters you believe are relevant to the audit of the combined financial statements.

-- The entity's objectives and strategies and the related business risks that may result in material misstatements. - Matters you believe warrant particular attention during the audit and any areas for which you request additional procedures to be undertaken. - Significant communications between the entity and regulators. - Other matters you believe are relevant to the audit of the financial statements. - The attitudes, awareness, and actions of those charged with governance concerning (a) the entity's internal control and its importance in the entity, including how those charged with governance oversee the effectiveness of internal control, and (b) the detection or the possibility of fraud. - The actions of those charged with governance in response to developments in law, accounting standards, corporate governance practices, and other related matters, and the effects of such developments on, for example, the overall presentation, structure, and content of the financial statements, including the following: - The relevance, reliability, comparability, and understandability of the information presented in the financial statements. - Whether all required information has been included in the financial statements, and whether such information has been appropriately classified, aggregated or disaggregated, and presented. - The actions of those charged with governance in response to previous communications with the auditor. - Your understanding of the risks of fraud and the controls in place to prevent and detect fraud, including your views on the following matters: - The "tone at the top" conveyed by management. - Programs and controls that the entity has established to mitigate identified fraud risks or that otherwise help to prevent, deter, and detect fraud. - How and how often you review the entity's policies on fraud prevention and detection. - If a fraud hotline is in place, how it is monitored and how you are notified of allegations or concerns. - How you exercise oversight of management's processes for identifying and responding to the risks of fraud and the programs and controls management has established to mitigate those risks.
+- The attitudes, awareness, and actions of those charged with governance concerning (a) the entity's internal control and its importance in the entity, including how those charged with governance oversee the effectiveness of internal control, and (b) the detection or the possibility of fraud. - The actions of those charged with governance in response to developments in law, accounting standards, corporate governance practices, and other related matters, and the effects of such developments on, for example, the overall presentation, structure, and content of the combined financial statements, including the following: - The relevance, reliability, comparability, and understandability of the information presented in the combined financial statements. - Whether all required information has been included in the combined financial statements, and whether such information has been appropriately classified, aggregated or disaggregated, and presented. - The actions of those charged with governance in response to previous communications with the auditor. - Your understanding of the risks of fraud and the controls in place to prevent and detect fraud, including your views on the following matters: - The "tone at the top" conveyed by management. - Programs and controls that the entity has established to mitigate identified fraud risks or that otherwise help to prevent, deter, and detect fraud. - o How and how often you review the entity's policies on fraud prevention and detection. - If a fraud hotline is in place, how it is monitored and how you are notified of allegations or concerns. - How you exercise oversight of management's processes for identifying and responding to the risks of fraud and the programs and controls management has established to mitigate those risks. - The risks of fraud at the entity, including any specific fraud risks the entity has identified or account balances, classes of transactions, or disclosures for which a risk of fraud may be likely to exist. - Examples of fraud-related discussions management has had with you. - Any actual or suspected fraud affecting the entity that you are aware of, including measures taken to address the fraud. - Any allegations of fraud or suspected fraud (e.g., received in communications from employees, former employees, grantors, regulators, or others) that you are aware of.

-- The risks of fraud at the entity, including any specific fraud risks the entity has identified or account balances, classes of transactions, or disclosures for which a risk of fraud may be likely to exist. - o Examples of fraud-related discussions management has had with you. - Any actual or suspected fraud affecting the entity that you are aware of, including measures taken to address the fraud. - Any allegations of fraud or suspected fraud (e.g., received in communications from employees, former employees, grantors, regulators, or others) that you are aware of. - Any knowledge of possible or actual policy violations or abuses of broad programs and controls occurring during the period being audited or the subsequent period. - Any accounting policies or procedures applied to smooth earnings, meet debt covenants, minimize taxes, or achieve budget, bonus, or other financial targets that you are aware of; and whether you are aware of any accounting policies that you consider aggressive. - How you oversee the entity's (1) compliance with laws, regulations, and provisions of contracts and grant agreements, (2) policies relative to the prevention of noncompliance and illegal acts, and (3) use of directives (for example, a code of ethics) and periodic representations obtained from management-level employees about compliance with laws, regulations, and provisions of contracts and grant agreements. - Whether you are aware of any noncompliance with laws, regulations, contracts, and grant agreements, including measures taken to address the noncompliance. - If the entity uses a service organization, your knowledge of any fraud, noncompliance, or uncorrected misstatements affecting the entity's financial statements reported by the service organization or otherwise known to you.
+- Any accounting policies or procedures applied to smooth earnings, meet debt covenants, minimize taxes, or achieve budget, bonus, or other financial targets that you are aware of; and whether you are aware of any accounting policies that you consider aggressive. - How you oversee the entity's (1) compliance with laws and regulations, (2) policies relative to the prevention of noncompliance and illegal acts, and (3) use of directives (for example, a code of ethics) and periodic representations obtained from management-level employees about compliance with laws and regulations. - Whether you are aware of any noncompliance with laws and regulations, including measures taken to address the noncompliance. - If the entity uses a service organization, your knowledge of any fraud, noncompliance, or uncorrected misstatements affecting the entity's combined financial statements reported by the service organization or otherwise known to you.